 Town of Jean Lafitte

 The Town of Jean Lafitte and its surrounding communities of Barataria and Crown Point are known for their scenic bayou hideaways, swamps and great fishing.
 Fish from a serene pier or take a charter excursion.
 Lafitte also boasts Cajun food and music along with a beautiful Wetland Trace Boardwalk and the Lafitte Barataria Museum, housing artifacts, historic images, a feature film on the town’s history and a fisheries/boating exhibit.
 The Tourist Information Center features a delightful marionette display series on the life of the infamous pirate, Jean Lafitte.
-Visit Jean Lafitte Harbor and charter a fishing boat or rent a kayak and see the bayous at your own pace.
+Visit Jean Lafitte Harbor and charter a fishing boat or rent a cabin and see the bayous at your own pace.

 The Town of Jean Lafitte's hard-working residents are proud of their unique bayou culture that has endured for centuries and can be seen in its hospitable residents, restaurants and businesses.
 Local businesses include shipyards, marinas, fishing guides, boat tours, as well as fine restaurants.